WillJRoper/h5forest/README.md

 - An interactive interface capable of handling files with deep hierarchies and large numbers of groups.
 - Real-time metadata and attribute displays.
 - The ability to display the contents of a Dataset.
-- The ability to get basic statistics from a Dataset (e.g. min/max, mean, std, etc.)
+- The ability to get basic statistics from a Dataset.

 The following features will be coming soon:
 - A search function.